nodeontrain/nodeontrain.xyz/tuts/user_validations.md

 module.exports = User;
 {% endhighlight %}

-Let’s drop into the console to see the effects of adding a validation to our User model
+Let's drop into the console to see the effects of adding a validation to our User model

 {% highlight bash %}
 ~/sample_app $ node